rpiprint/kindred-orig-KindredPrints-iOS/README.md

 ### Adding multiple images at once

-Kinderd does not currenty have an image picker, but a partner can send us a collection of images at the same time.
+Kindred does not currenty have an image picker, but a partner can send us a collection of images at the same time.
 All the images get added to the user's cart at once and she can swipe through the images to pick print quantities for each one.
 When a collection of images is added, the defauly print quantity is 0.

 We are currently in the process of creating a photo picker that will allow the user to choose which images they want printed from a collection of images sent by a partner.